ooici/ioncore-python/README.txt

 To clean your working directories, run
 ::  ant clean

+To install all Python dependencies, run
+::  ant install

 To compile all code to see if there are Python compile errors anywhere:
 ::  ant compile